minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 Based on your proposal, you can now start studying your problem in a more technical fashion.
-The teaching staff and your fellow students can help you spot if there are fundamental problems that need to be solved, or if there technical limitations that will likely prevent you from finishing the application.
+The teaching staff and your fellow students can help you spot fundamental problems that need to be solved, or if technical limitations will likely prevent you from finishing the project.

 ## An overview of your application